-KMeanClustering and MDS are presented as iterative scientific applications of Twister4Azure.
-Experimental evaluation shows that Kmeans Clustering using Twster4Azure with virtual instances outperforms Apache Hadoop by a factor of 2 to 4 and exhibits performance comparable to Java HPC Twister running on a local cluster.
+KmeansClustering and MDS are presented as iterative scientific applications of Twister4Azure.
+Experimental evaluation shows that Kmeans Clustering using Twster4Azure with virtual instances outperforms Apache Hadoop in local cluster by a factor of 2 to 4 and exhibits performance comparable to Java HPC Twister running on a local cluster.
 We consider the results presented in this paper as one of the first or the first large-scale study of Azure performance for non-trivial scientific applications.